danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 messages.

 Elixir is a functional language well suited for maintainable, low-latency, and fault-tolerant systems.
-It runs on the Erlang VM which allows it to leverage decades of production battle-testing and libraries.
+It runs on the Erlang VM which has decades of history enabling long running remote devices.

 Nerves is the combination of a platform, a framework, and tooling, where the output is the ability to "craft and deploy bulletproof embedded software in Elixir".

-NervesHub is written in Elixir by the Nerves core team, though both are open source and contributed to by many others as well.
-It facilitate secure and dynamic OTA firmware updates for embedded devices.
-Keep in mind it is a managed service, but it can be managed privately as well, and there is a host of Elixir libraries under the umbrella of Nerves/NervesHub that one may leverage on an IoT device.
+NervesHub facilitates secure and dynamic OTA firmware updates for embedded devices.
+It is a managed service but it can be hosted privately, and there are a variety of other Elixir libraries under the NervesHub namespace.

 ## General Management

 ### AWS IoT Core

-AWS IoT Core manages the CRUD of many important pieces of the IoT puzzle including but not limited to: Things, Types, Thing Groups, Billing Groups, and Jobs.
-The most fundamental piece is a Thing, which is the AWS term for some IoT device.
-A Thing could be a doorbell, a camera, a thermometer, or in reality, anything.
+AWS IoT Core manages many resources fundamental to operating an IoT deployment.
+These include but are not limited to: Things, Types, Thing Groups, Billing Groups, and Jobs.
+A Thing is the AWS term for some IoT device, it could be a doorbell, a camera, a thermometer, or in reality, anything.
 These Things allow you to manage and take certain actions even when a Thing is not currently online.
-For example, leveraging Device Shadows allows you to read the last known state of a Thing and even edit it, so that the next time that Thing comes online it could respect those changes.
+For example, Device Shadows allow you to read the last known state of a Thing and even edit it, so that the next time that Thing comes online it could respect those changes.

-Types are just categories of Things, Thing Groups are as they sound but critically they allow you to attach policies and configure logging options at the Group instead of Thing level.
+Types are just categories of Things, Thing Groups allow you to attach policies and configure logging options at the Group instead of Thing level.
 Billing Groups are similar to Thing Groups, but can be associated with tags which facilitates categorization and tracking of IoT related costs.
 Finally, Jobs are essentially a remote command that will be interpretted by one or many Things, but with bells and whistles.
 Jobs can be scheduled, applied to Thing Groups, or rolled out in stages.
-All throughout a Thing starting, working on, and finishing a Job, it will report its progress to AWS IoT.
+Things report the status of a Job when starting or stopping it.

 ### NervesHub

-NervesHub manages the CRUD of many important pieces of the secure over-the-air (OTA) firmware update puzzle including but not limited to: Products, Devices, Firmwares, and Deployments.
-At the time of writing, a Product is a name that acts as grouping for Devices, Firmwares, and Deployments.
+NervesHub manages resources similar to AWS IoT Core, but with more of an emphasis on secure over-the-air (OTA) firmware updates.
+This includes: Products, Devices, Firmwares, and Deployments.
+A Product is a name that acts as grouping for Devices, Firmwares, and Deployments.
 A Device in NervesHub is conceptually analagous to a Thing in AWS IoT.
 It has a name, is associated with a device key and certificate (though NervesHub is only ever privy to the certificate), and it can be assigned tags.
 A Firmware is a signed chunk of binary information associated with some metadata like version, VCS identifier, author, time-to-live, etc.

 Deployments are where the rubber meets the road.
 They represent a resource that can be assigned a Firmware, tags, and version requirements among other things.